haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/restraints_cli.md

 # New version of the haddock-restraints

-A new version of the haddock3-restraints is currently being developped.
+A new version of the haddock3-restraints is currently being developed.
 This new implementation using *rust* will allow better maintainability as well as its deployment on various operating systems as well as on web-browser using WebAssembly.
 Not yet part of the haddock3 intallation, you can already find it in its dedicated repository at [https://github.com/haddocking/haddock-restraints](https://github.com/haddocking/haddock-restraints).